pimcore/file-explorer-bundle/README.md

 # Pimcore File Explorer

+> [!WARNING]
+> This bundle won't be migrated to Pimcore Studio and therefore will be deprecated with 2.2.

 This bundle enables the admin user to read/write pimcore system files directly from the Pimcore Admin UI.

 ## Accessing the File Explorer